+During early 1942 Allied Prisoners Of War (POW) were detained at this location.
 Allied prisoners detained by the Keibitai at this location were beaten and interrogated harshly.
 They were given very little food and no medical treatment.

-During 1942-1945, the Keibitai at Rabaul was responsible for many war crimes and prisoner executions.
+Between 1942-1945, the Keibitai at Rabaul was responsible for many war crimes and prisoner executions.
 On January 14, 1944 a group of seventeen prisoners were taken from the camp an executed and buried in a mass grave on Matupi Island in a killing that became known as the "Matupi Island Massacre".

 at Rabaul or were transported to Japan and survived the Pacific War.
 The rest of the prisoners detained by the Keibitai were either executed or died in captivity.

 Known Prisoners Of War detained by the Keibitai 81st Naval Guard Unit at Rabaul

 - 2nd Lt.
 John A. Bailey co-pilot B-25C Mitchell 42-32255 crashed November 23, 1943

 - 1st Lt.
-Ernest A. Naumann, O-427762 and SSgt Paul J. Cascio, Jr., 13072715 from B-17E "Texas #6" 41-9207 crashed June 1, 1943 arrived June 21, 1943.
+Ernest A. Naumann and SSgt Paul J. Cascio, Jr. from B-17E "Texas #6" 41-9207 crashed June 1, 1943 POW June 21, 1943.
 Both were tortured for information and denied food or medical care.
 Around November 12, 1943 Cascio was transported to Japan with a group of prisoners and survived.

 - 1st Lt.
-David S. Hunter, O-420600 pilot P-400 Airacobra crashed July 22, 1943 transfered to Rabaul early August 1942, executed August 31, 1942 at Matupi Island
+David S. Hunter pilot P-400 Airacobra crashed July 22, 1943 POW arrived Rabaul early August 1942, executed August 31, 1942 at Matupi Island.

-1st Lt.
-Edward Albert Croker, O-14785 pilot TBF Avenger 06452 crashed September 16, 1943.
-Executed February 21, 1944.
+Edward A. Croker pilot TBF Avenger 06452 POW September 16, 1943 executed February 21, 1944.